JacobAWynn/widgets/readme.md

 ## Linux

-It don't even work in Linux; I'll get around to fixing it *later...+
+It don't even work in Linux; I'll get around to fixing it *later...*